dogodigi/community_mapping/en/chapters/creating_map_applications.md

 # General discussion

-Attendees get to present their ideas for day 5
+students get to present their ideas for day 5